Learn how using Failure as a Service in DevSecOps and testing microservices enables apps self-heal and self-scale.

 Ed Price is a man with experience.
 He comes to Devbridge by way of 25 years of IT and development experience in firms such as The Quaker Oats Company, First Chair Technologies/Adivi, Agfa Monotype/PaperStudio.com, JP Morgan Chase & Co., and BMO Harris Bank.
 Ed has played a key role in developing such cutting edge technologies as blockchain (BMO Harris) and U.S. Department of Homeland Security & Citizenship and Immigration Services (USCIS) pre-qualification processing system.

-In his role as Senior Solutions Architect at Devbridge, Ed aspires to build cost effective and efficient solutions to solve problems that face modern businesses today.
+In his role as Director of Technology at Devbridge, Ed aspires to build cost-effective and efficient solutions to solve problems that face modern businesses today.
 Despite his numerous professional accomplishments, Ed’s greatest accomplishment is his daughter, Maddy.
 His favorite films include Blazing Saddles, Blues Brothers, and Pulp Fiction, and he draws inspiration from infamous cartoon character Wile E. Coyote because he’s a guy that keeps on trying and never gives up.
 He loves cooking and good quality food, but wouldn’t turn you away if you showed up with Doritos or Oreos.

 Work Hard Play Hard…

 Rapidly maturing DevOps teams are breaking boundaries, strengthening processes and building products at a faster pace with each iteration.

 Mobile banking is exploding with new ideas from voice-first development, to putting humans back into the digital experience; to artificial intelligence and advanced biometrics.
 There’s even a growing trend for ATM withdrawals without your chip card—which would’ve sounded like a magician’s card trick just a generation ago.